avickars/NHL-Database/README.md

 # NHL-Database

 This repository contains all the python and MySQL code to construct an automated NHL Fantasy Database.
+All the code is geared to work off of the NHL's undocumented API.
+For more information on the API please see: https://github.com/dword4/nhlapi.
+To be succinct, this repository contains the code to construct an fully automated Fantasy Database.
+It currently contains models to:
+    * Asses a players impact on goal scoring (Uses a variation of the deep reinforcement learning model developed by Oliver Schulte and Guiland Liu).
+    * Predicts the winner of a game.
+In the future, I will be implementing an agent to automate Draft Kings Daily NHL Fantasy Competitions.
+This will include:
+  * Models to predict the number of goals, assists, hits, shots etc a player will score in a game.
+  * An optimzation model to optimzation player select in Draft Kings Fantasy Competitions.
+  * An agent to automate the entire process.
+However, this won't be completed in the very near future simply because the NHL is currently in its off season and thus Draft Kings has no competitions.
+My estimated time to completion for this is approximately end of Dec 2021.

 ## Configuring the DataBase and Automation